jensbackvall/carwash/README.md

 # carwash
-is a project to do a carwash management system without any DB :-(
+is a project to create a carwash management system without any DB :-(